Trump overhauling enforcement of Endangered Species Act

 At least 10 attorneys general joined conservation groups in protesting an early draft of the changes, saying they put more wildlife at greater risk of extinction.

-A draft version of the rule released last year would end blanket protections for animals newly deemed threatened, allow federal authorities for the first time to consider the economic cost of protecting a particular species, and could let authorities disregard impacts from climate change, one of the largest threats to habitat.
+A draft version of the changes released last year included ending blanket protections for animals newly deemed threatened and allowing federal authorities for the first time to consider the economic cost of protecting a particular species.
+Another change could let authorities disregard impacts from climate change, one of the largest threats to habitat, conservation groups said.

+The final rule broadly sticks to those changes, according to a person briefed on the changes who was not authorized to publicly speak about them.

 The Endangered Species Act currently protects more than 1,600 species in the United States and its territories.